bbalakriz/srieps-agent/Readme.md

 Use the master bootstrap script to install all components automatically:

+> **⚠️ Important**: The target OpenShift cluster must NOT have RHOAI (Red Hat OpenShift AI) installed before using this bootstrap.
+SREIPS has its own AI/ML infrastructure and conflicts may occur with existing RHOAI installations.

 ### 1. Set up Slack Integration (Required)

 Before deployment, you need to create a Slack Bot/App for SREIPS notifications: